menu

 Demographics

-The citizens of Pine River have a very low rate of college education: just 9.38% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Pine River has a very low overall level of education: only 9.38% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Pine River in 2022 was $26,021, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
 This equates to an annual income of $104,084 for a family of four.
 However, Pine River contains both very wealthy and poor people as well.